 Community and societal level changes are often longer term than are changes for individuals, so this means that we need to think about how to measure benchmarks en route to those longer-term changes.

 One way to think about benchmarks in your community-level work is to look at shifts in community readiness to create change around sexual violence.
 The Tri-Ethnic Center for Prevention Research has a model of community change that addresses nine stages of readiness over 5 dimensions.
 Their guidebook (2014) provides extensive guidance about how to assess readiness.
 Shifts in readiness would represent shifts in a community’s sense of ownership over the issue of sexual violence prevention.
+This has been successfully applied in the sexual violence prevention field by the North Dakota Department of Health and The Improve Group.
+They have created a series of tools to walk you through how to use the community readiness assessment that include a community leader survey, a series of how-to webinars, a discussion guide, and example reports.

-An additional consideration is measuring toward principles and values as an indicator of the way our work changes our communities.
+An additional consideration is measuring principles and values as an indicator of the way our work changes our communities.
 The Whole Measures model developed by the Center for Whole Communities uses a series of rubrics to evaluate their community-based efforts around ecological sustainability.
-Among the principles they measures are social justice and community building.
+Among the principles they measure are social justice and community building.

 A Guide to Measuring Policy and Advocacy (PDF, 48 pages): This guide from the Annie E. Casey Foundation provides information about and methods for evaluating policy and advocacy efforts that seek to change social conditions.
 They offer several case illustrations to help keep the information grounded in real, community-based work.